-The EPA (The US Environmental Protection Agency), Environment Canada and Husqvarna Forest & Garden are pleased to explain the emissions control system warranty on your 2001 and later small nonroad engine.
-In U.S. and Canada, new small nonroad engines must be designed, built and equipped to meet the federal stringent anti-smog standards.
-Husqvarna Forest & Garden must warrant the emission control system on your small nonroad engine for the period of time listed below provided there has been no abuse, neglect or improper maintenance of your unit.
-Your emission control system includes Parts such as the carburetor and the ignition system.
-Where a warrantable condition exists, Husqvarna Forest & Garden will repair your small nonroad engine at no cost to you.
-Expenses covered under warranty include diagnosis, parts and labor.
+The EPA (U.S. Environmental Protection Agency), CARB (California Air Resources Board).
+Environment Canada and Husqvarna Forest & Garden are pleased to explain the emissions control system's warranty on your 2009 and later small off-road engine.
+In U.S. and Canada, new equipment that use small off-road engines must be designed, built, and equipped to meet the applicable Federal or Californian stringent anti-smog standards, Husgvarna Forest & Garden must warrant the emissions control system on your small off-road engine for the period listed below provided there has been no abuse, neglect or improper maintenance of your equipment.
+Your emissions control system may include parts such as the carburetor, ignition system. catalytic converter, fuel tank, filters and other associated components.
+Also, included may be hoses, belts, connectors, sensors, and other emission-related assemblies.
+Where a warrantable condition exists.
+Husqvarna Forest & Garden will repair your small off-road engine at no cost to you including diagnosis, parts and labor.